gatling/frontline-doc/content/reference/current/plugins/teamcity/index.md

 ### JUnit reporting

-You can display the results of the Gatling FrontLine assertions as a JUnit Test.
+You can display the results of the Gatling Enterprise assertions as a JUnit Test.

 Add a new build feature called **XML report processing**.
 Choose **Ant JUnit** as report type, and enter in the **Monitoring rules** input the following line: